 x 3 foot deep x 4foot high

 5. How much wood is in the crate?
 How much would it be for a car trailer load?

 We understand that if you are new to buying wood in crates that you are trying to grasp what it is you are buying.
 That’s fair enough too!
 Many people ask about car trailer loads.
 Well if you take an 8 foot x 4 foot car trailer with 1 foot sides then a 1m3 stacked pallet if tipped loose into the trailer will fill it level.
-One of the 2 cubic meter crates of stacked wood fills a ford transit tipper truck when tipped in loose.
+One of the large crates of stacked wood fills a ford transit tipper truck when tipped in loose.
 The big advantage of buying our crated timber is that you know exactly what volume you are getting each time you order.
 That way you can plan your requirement as after using your first crate you will have a good idea of how long it will last you and how much you need to budget annually.

 6. What about storage of the logs?